 25 - 27 April 2023, Kittilä, Lapland, Finland

-The European Cluster Collaboration Platform, on behalf of the European Commission and in partnership with East & North Finland and MINE.THE.GAP H2020 InnoSup, is jointly organising the Clusters meet Regions workshop and matchmaking on 25-27 April 2023 in Kittilä, Lapland, Finland.
-The event is dedicated to a sustainable approach to raw materials, focusing on circular industrial economy and digitalisation.
-It aims to bring together clusters and policymakers from a range of levels to learn, from each other, how to strengthen industrial ecosystems and support economic development.
+The European Cluster Collaboration Platform, on behalf of the European Commission and in partnership with East & North Finland and MINE.THE.GAP H2020 InnoSup, organised the Clusters meet Regions workshop and matchmaking on 25-27 April 2023 in Kittilä, Lapland, Finland.
+The event was dedicated to a sustainable approach to raw materials, focusing on circular industrial economy and digitalisation.
+It aimed to bring together clusters and policymakers from a range of levels to learn, from each other, how to strengthen industrial ecosystems and support economic development.

-The event provides a platform for interregional collaboration, strengthening the capacity of regional ecosystems and creating a more integrated approach to connecting upstream and downstream industrial value chains.
+The event provided a platform for interregional collaboration, strengthening the capacity of regional ecosystems and creating a more integrated approach to connecting upstream and downstream industrial value chains.

-There are expected to be around 150 representatives in-person from European clusters, local, regional, national, and European public authorities, as well as industry and civil society stakeholders, who will share their experience and provide insights into the role of clusters in increasing the responsible utilization of raw materials.
+There were around 150 representatives in-person from European clusters, local, regional, national, and European public authorities, as well as industry and civil society stakeholders, who shared their experience and provided insights into the role of clusters in increasing the responsible utilization of raw materials.

 LEARN MORE ABOUT THE EVENT AND CONTEXT: